minneelyyyy/stapel/README.md

 # Stapel

-An in development game engine framework.
+An in development game engine In C++ supporting Linux & Windows.

 # Setup